stellar/go/services/horizon/internal/docs/reference/admin.md

 To ensure that the metadata required by horizon is maintained, you have several options: You may either set the `CATCHUP_COMPLETE` stellar-core configuration option to `true` or configure `CATCHUP_RECENT` to determine the amount of time your stellar-core can be offline without having to rebuild your horizon database.

-We _do not_ recommend using the `CATCHUP_COMPLETE` method, as this will force stellar-core to apply every transaction from the beginning of the ledger, which will take an ever increasing amount of time.
+Unless your node is a full validator and archive publisher we _do not_ recommend using the `CATCHUP_COMPLETE` method, as this will force stellar-core to apply every transaction from the beginning of the ledger, which will take an ever increasing amount of time.
 Instead, we recommend you set the `CATCHUP_RECENT` config value.
 To do this, determine how long of a downtime you would like to survive (expressed in seconds) and divide by ten.
 This roughly equates to the number of ledgers that occur within your desired grace period (ledgers roughly close at a rate of one every ten seconds).
 With this value set, stellar-core will replay transactions for ledgers that are recent enough, ensuring that the metadata needed by horizon is present.

 ### Correcting gaps in historical data